InterUnit-UI is a WIMP alternative that improves ergonomics and reduces cognitive-load.

-Ergonomix is a development tool for developing InterUnits or EngagementManagers in C++,
+Ergonomix is an app for developing InterUnits or EngagementManagers in C++, using the InterUnit-UI SDK.

-Each of the tools listed targets a UI-design framework based on WIMP-UI.
+UI-development tools based on WIMP are all mature and widely used.
+Each of the tools listed below targets a UI-design framework based on WIMP.

 1) Ubuntu based desktops,